zuozhenggh/learning-library/data-management-library/big-data/bds/bds-use-cm-hue-access-cluster/bds-use-cm-hue-access-cluster.md

   ![](./images/hue-home-page.png " ")

 4. For documentation on using Hue, see [Introduction to Hue](https://docs.cloudera.com/documentation/enterprise/6/6.3/topics/hue.html).
-You can also select **Help** from the **User** drop-down menu for general help topics.
+You can also select **Help** from the **admin** drop-down menu for general help topics.

   ![](./images/hue-doc.png " ")